Why Songs of Lament Are Important to Cultivating Spiritual Depth

 This will produce the writing of more songs of lament today, as well as a willingness among the Church to sing songs of lament together with authenticity … even when our hearts our broken.

-KEITH GETTY (@GettyMusic) and his wife, Kristyn, are modern hymn writers who have created a catalogue of songs including “In Christ Alone” (written with Stuart Townend), teaching Christian doctrine and crossing the genres of traditional, classical, folk, and contemporary composition.
+Keith and his wife, Kristyn, are modern hymn writers who have created a catalogue of songs including “In Christ Alone” (written with Stuart Townend).
 Keith and Kristyn are the authors of Sing!
 How Worship Transforms Your Life, Family, and Church.
 The couple lives between Northern Ireland and Nashville with their four daughters.